citizen-dror/FlightManagementDemo/README.md

 | **Notification Service** | Windows Service / Kubernetes Job | Needs event-driven processing          |
 | **Database**         | SQL Server (on RDS/Azure SQL)  | Centralized storage                      |

+## Architecture Diagram, Data Flow
+see:

+flight_price_demo-architecture_future.mermaid
+this is the future architecture

+flight_price_demo-data_flow.mermaid
+this is the currenct data flow
+דקק

 ## How to Install and Run the Project